 top of page

-Brad Darkson is a South Australian visual artist currently working across various media including carving, sound, sculpture, multimedia installation, and painting.
-Darkson's practice is regularly focused on site specific works, and connections between contemporary and traditional cultural practice, language and lore.
+Brad Darkson is a multidisciplinary artist currently working across various media including carving, video, sound, animation, sculpture, painting and site-specific installation.
+'Cultural-revival-activism' permeates his work, regularly focusing on connections between contemporary and traditional cultural practice, language and lore.
 His current research interests include traditional land management practices, bureaucracy, seaweed, and the neo-capitalist hellhole we're all forced to exist within.
-Conceptually Darkson's work is often informed by his First Nations and Anglo Australian heritage.
-Brad's mob on his Dad's side is the Chester family, with lineages to Narungga and many other Nations in South Australia from Ngarrindjeri to Far West Coast.
+Conceptually Darkson's work is informed by his First Nations and Anglo Australian heritage.
+Brad's mob on his Dad's side is the Chester family, with lineages to Narungga (Point Pearce) and many other Nations in South Australia from Ngarrindjeri (Raukkan) to Far West Coast (Poonindie, Sheringa), and Nyungar (Annesfield, Albany WA).
 On his Mum's side he's from the Colley and Ball convict and settler migrant families, both arriving in 1839 aboard the Duchess of Northumberland.

-Darkson currently sits on the board of The Australian Network for Art and Technology, the Guildhouse Artist Advisory Group, and as an Arts South Australia peer assessor.
+Darkson currently sits on the board of The Australian Network for Art and Technology, the Guildhouse Artist Advisory Group, the board of Young Farmers Connect, and occasionally as an Arts South Australia peer assessor.

 bottom of page